vieteio/docs/docs/editor/index.md

 ## Create a relation

-We create the chame of operation above and intend, that the "operation" edge is equal to chain "transformation 1" -> "transformation 2".
+We create the scheme of an operation above and intend, that the "operation" edge is equal to chain "transformation 1" -> "transformation 2".
 To emphasize that we can use Viete editor element relation.
 Relation shows, how an edge and a chain or two chains are related to each other.

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>
 To start creating relation click on the "operation" edge or its text field border with a left mouse button.
-The edge will be selected and become and marked with red color.
+The edge will be selected and become marked with red color.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>